sjsu-library/unionist/_template/obj99.md

 volume: '1'
 issue: '6'
-transcription: A meeting of the “Anti-Slavery Society of Plainfield and its vicinity,” will beholden at the Central Factory school house in Plainfield on WEDNESDAY the 11stinst., at half past six, P.M.&nbsp; An address is (is-sic error) expected fromRev.
-  S.J.
-MAY&nbsp; Ladies and gentlemen who feel an interest in the cause, arerespectfully invited to attend.
+transcription: A meeting of the “Anti-Slavery Society of Plainfield and its vicinity,” will be<br>holden at the Central Factory school house in Plainfield on WEDNESDAY the 11st<br>inst., at half past six, P.M.&nbsp; An address is (is-sic error) expected from<br>Rev. S.J.
+MAY&nbsp; Ladies and gentlemen who feel an interest in the cause, are<br>respectfully invited to attend.<br>
 Scholarly Notes:
 Commentary:
 order: '098'